kajtehh/Kajtehh/README.md

 I'm **Kajtek**, a 17-year-old **Self-taught Fullstack Developer** based in Poland.

 Fast learner with an obsession for **clean code** and performance.
-I focus on every single detail to build fast, solid systems.
 Everything I build must be technically perfect, down to the last detail.
-Doing it right since 2020.

 ---